andgineer/terraform-aws-cloudmap/README.md

 - Clear the local state, including the `.terraform` folder and `.terraform.lock.hcl` file.
 - Run `terraform init` with the appropriate environment variables.

-It is crucial not to merge states if the local state is not cleared.
+It is crucial to clear the local state to avoid merging states from different environments.
-Just delete the local state, and `terraform init` will restore it from S3, which is always safe.
+Delete the local state, and `terraform init` will restore it from S3, which is always safe.

 ## Structure